 Before we get ahead of ourselves, let's back up and take a look at how option prices respond to changes in the price and implied volatility of the underlying, and with the passage of time.

-If you're a regular follower of Swim Lessons, you know we talk at length about the Greeks.
 No, not Zeus, Hera and Apollo, but rather Delta, Gamma, Theta and Vega.
 These Greeks measure an option’s sensitivity to various factors that can affect its price.
 To fully appreciate the value of calendar spreads, traders should have at least a basic understanding of Delta, Theta, and Vega.

 Delta is a measure of an option's sensitivity to changes in the price of the underlying stock.
 For every $1 move in the stock price, the option's price changes by the Delta amount.
 For example, suppose a stock is trading at $50, and the 50 strike call is worth $2 with a .5 Delta.
 If the stock were to reach to $51, all else equal, the call would have a new theoretical value of $2.50.